 Are Ethiopia’s Borders Open?

-All land borders have been closed to travelers, with very few exceptions.
+In March, all land borders were closed to travelers, with very few exceptions.
 Security forces were deployed to the border to enforce this measure.
 This has made entering the country much more difficult.
-The hope is that these steps will reduce the number of new COVID-19 cases.
+It was hoped is that these steps would reduce the number of new COVID-19 cases.

 Measures Against COVID-19 in Ethiopia